 Her work appears in art21, Art Practical, Rhizome, Hyperallergic, Ars Technica, Vice Motherboard, and SF MOMA’s Open Space.
 Her essay “Materiality to Machines: Manufacturing the Organic and Hypotheses for Future Imaginings,” was published in The Routledge Companion to Biology in Art and Architecture.
-She serves as a co-curator for REFRESH, in partnership with Eyebeam, and is the program manager for the Processing Foundation, and host for the podcast PRNT SCRN produced by Art Practical.
+She serves as a co-curator for REFRESH, a curatorial collective in partnership with Eyebeam, the program manager for the Processing Foundation, and host for the podcast PRNT SCRN produced by Art Practical.

 * All photos are taken by, Dorothy Santos, unless otherwise noted.